open-quantum-safe/oqs-provider/README.md

 A full list of algorithms, their interoperability code points and OIDs as well as a method to dynamically adapt them, e.g., for interoperability testing are documented in [ALGORITHMS.md](ALGORITHMS.md).

-*Note:* `oqsprovider` depends for TLS session setup and hybrid operations on OpenSSL providers for classic crypto operations.
-Therefore it is essential that a provider such as `default` or `fips` is configured to be active.
-See `tests/oqs.cnf` or `scripts/openssl-ca.cnf` for examples.

 Building and testing -- Quick start
 -----------------------------------